officelearn/azure-docs.sv-se/articles/active-directory/devices/howto-vm-sign-in-azure-ad-windows.md

 ---
-title: Logga in på den virtuella Windows-datorn i Azure med hjälp av Azure Active Directory (för hands version)
+title: Sign in to Windows virtual machine in Azure using Azure Active Directory (Preview)
-description: Azure AD logga in på en virtuell Azure-dator som kör Windows
+description: Azure AD sign in to an Azure VM running Windows
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices